J. G. Prince

 J. G. Prince is an Indian politician and incumbent member of the Tamil Nadu Legislative Assembly from the Colachel constituency.
 He represents the Indian National Congress party.
 He is one of the pillars of the Kanyakumari district congress.
 Has been serving the party since the age of 17 without changing loyalty and made the Colachel constituency a stronghold for the party.
-He won the 2011 and 2016 elections in Colachel constituency and 2016 he was appointed as Deputy Leader CLP, Tamil Nadu Assembly Member, AICC.
-As on 2021, he has 73 criminal cases pending against him.
+He won the 2011 and 2016 elections in Colachel constituency and in 2016 he was appointed Deputy Leader CLP, Tamil Nadu Assembly Member, AICC.
+As of 2021, he has 205 criminal cases pending against him.

-Early life
+Early life and education

 J. G. Prince was born on 17 May 1958 in Sama Villai, Tamil Nadu, to J. Gnana Silkhamony and V. Gnana Flora Bamy.
-He has completed a Bachelor of Law,(B.L), Bangalore University, and Master of Arts,(M.A), Annamalai University.
+He did his schooling at LMS School, Palliyadi and he completed a Bachelor of Law, (B.L.), Bangalore University, and Master of Arts, (M.A.), Annamalai University.